Life and Dignity of the Human Person

 Beginning of Life

 - Participate in the annual March for Life; either the national march in Washington D.C or the local march in St. Augustine.
-Every year our office organizes a trip to St. Augustine for the March for Life.

 - Participate in Laps for Life, a walk-a-thon and fundraiser for ultrasound equipment and support for crisis pregnancy centers in the Diocese of Orlando.
 Sponsored by 70 Knights of Columbus councils.